 - Build a “master resume” including all your experiences, leaving nothing out.
 For each position you apply for, craft a “target resume” using select experiences from your master resume.

 - Describe your experiences by your accomplishments instead of simply what you were “responsible” for.
-Utilize resources such as CHHS Career Counseling to help create strong descriptions.
+Utilize resources such as the CSU Career Center to help create strong descriptions.

 - Make sure that your LinkedIn profile is up-to-date and accurately reflects your skills, interests and values.
 Recruiters often look to LinkedIn to find out more about a candidate.